Sunday Morning Tourist in Washington DC

 Helicoptor Over Washington DC

 We visited a few other monuments and walked across the river from the White House.
-That day gave me great appreciation for all our forefathers had done for our country so we could be free.
+That day gave me great appreciation for what our forefathers had done for our country so we could be free.
 We even drove through the parking lot of the Pentagon, not that you are allowed to visit, but I wanted to see it close up.